What’s the #1 thing people around the world fear the most?

-Señor Picasso wasn’t talking about you young champs.
+Señor Picasso wasn’t talking about young champs like you.

-He was talking about us, the “real” grown-ups… you know – the ones who’ve forgotten what it’s like to play, what it’s like to draw outside the lines, what it’s like to have some fun.
+He was talking about “real” grown-ups… you know – the ones who forgot what it’s like to play, what it’s like to draw outside the lines, what it’s like to have some fun.

-You’re in luck… Because this is THE fun part of writing your Bar/Bat Mitzvah speech: the brainstorming part.
+You’re in luck… Because this brainstorming is THE fun part of writing your Bar/Bat Mitzvah speech.

 That’s when you write down everything that comes to mind.
 And by everything, I mean EVERYTHING:

 - What did you think of your Parsha?